SES Comment Redaction

 check the check box

-Before CIET votes on flagged comments, you will receive an email and have the opportunity to provide context about why the comment meets the criteria for redaction and should be removed.
-Providing context is optional.
+When you check the box, the background will darken and you can scroll up to the top of the page to a comment box.
+Here, you can provide context about why the comment meets the criteria for redaction and should be removed.
+Providing context is optional and helpful for the CIET when they vote on flagged comments.

 How the committee considers comments for redaction:

-Each term, flagged comments (absent course or instructor name, or any identifying information) will be provided to the CIET committee along with any context provided by the instructor.
+Course, instructor name, or any other identifying information will be redacted from flagged comments, which are provided to the CIET committee along with context provided by the instructor.
 The committee uses the criteria for redaction (above) to make decisions about removing comments.
-A flagged comment only needs to fall under one of the definitions to be redacted and a flagged comment which does not fall under at least one of the definitions will be retained, unless the comment is unrelated to teaching, and has the potential to cause unreasonable harm to the instructor during the review process.
+A flagged comment only needs to fall under one of the definitions to be redacted.
+A flagged comment which does not fall under at least one of the definitions will be retained, unless the comment is unrelated to teaching and has the potential to cause unreasonable harm to the instructor during the review process.

 CIET members read comments before a meeting, and complete a survey to redact, retain, or to discuss each comment with the committee before deciding.
 Then, in the redaction meeting, the CIET committee members review decisions, discuss any comments that weren't voted on unanimously, and revotes.
 A majority decision is required to redact a comment.